-(i) The Council used a clawback provision relating to savings on remediation costs within a contract for the sale of land.
-Following a dispute with the purchaser, the matter was assessed through third party determination at £0.930m.
-A subsequent application by the purchaser for judicial review of the third-party determination, resulted in the determination being upheld by the Court.
-A legal agreement in respect of settlement arrangements has now been finalised.
+In terms of a contract for the sale of land, a clawback provision was included in relation to the treatment of any savings on the assumed remediation costs for the land in question.
+Following a dispute, the matter was assessed through third party determination at £0.930m.
+Following an application by the purchaser for judicial review of the third-party determination, the outcome of the determination was subsequently upheld by the Court.
+A legal agreement in respect of settlement arrangements was finalised.
 This settlement is by means of transfer of land and property assets by the company to the Council for subsequent disposal, together with a further cash payment (the latter dependent on proceeds of successful sale of a development site elsewhere by the company).
 There accordingly remains the potential for the Council to receive further sums subject to the outcome of the subsequent asset disposals and recovery of additional cash sum.
 To 31 March 2021, some £0.502m has been received including £0.176m during 2018/19 for the disposal of the first property transferred to the Council.
 An area of ground extending to 0.85 acres at the edge of the original development was transferred by the company to Falkirk Council in February 2020 which will be marketed for sale in due course, with offers likely to be subject to gaining residential planning permission.
-A repayment schedule for the remaining £0.300m was formally agreed in February 2022 with £0.04m received by 31 March 2022 in line with the agreement.
+A repayment schedule for the remaining £0.300m was formally agreed in February 2022 with £0.04m received by 31 March 2022 in line with the agreement